 Add nut butter, 1 Tbsp. olive oil, and apple cider vinegar to a small food processor.

-Rough chop garlic and onions and add to food processor.
+Rough chop garlic and onions and add to food processor with sea salt.

 Blend until mostly smooth.
 Don’t worry if there are a few chunks.
 They just add more texture to the chip.